Voyager 2: The second probe to enter interstellar space

 Any stellar system has a definable edge; a boundary that is set by that system's heliosphere.
-In this case, Voyager 2 has gone further than the boundary set by the Sun's heliosphere; the protective bubble created by the Sun due to solar winds that extends far beyond the planets in our Solar System - even Pluto.
+In this case, Voyager 2 has gone further than the boundary set by the Sun's heliosphere; the protective bubble created by the Sun due to solar winds that extends far beyond the planets in our Solar System - even beyond the Dwarf Planets.

 The Heliosheath is the outer region of the heliosphere where the solar winds slow down and rise in temperature as they pile up against the inward pressure of the interstellar winds.

 The Heliopause is the boundary between the solar wind bubble and the interstellar winds.
 Once something goes past this point it can be considered to be 'out of the Solar System'.